sixcious/downloadyze/README.md

 ## Privacy Policy
 Downloadyze does *not* track you.
 It does *not* use analytic services.
 It does *not* collect any data from your device or computer.
 All your data is stored locally on your device.
 Your data is *your* data.

+## Contributing
+Thank you for considering to contribute!
+The best way you can help me is to leave a review on the [Chrome Web Store](https://chromewebstore.google.com/detail/downloadyze/bhmadppkfhoofholcdndbcodfomajacf/reviews), [Microsoft Edge Add-ons](https://microsoftedge.microsoft.com/addons/detail/downloadyze/ophmdneebjdbdafjgobhicpefoiakpac), or [Mozilla Firefox Add-ons](https://addons.mozilla.org/firefox/addon/downloadyze/).
+I really appreciate your support.

 ## License
 <a href="https://github.com/sixcious/downloadyze/blob/main/LICENSE">View License</a>